Testing Out Our New Worm Factory

 Worms can eat three times their weight in a week.
 So one pound of worms will consume three pounds of waste and organic fiber in a week.

-The Worm Factory can be housed both indoors and out.
+The Worm Factory can go both indoors and out (if you live in a warm climate).
 If you are keeping worms outdoors keep them in a shady area.
 Make sure the worm bin is protected from the rain.
 The optimal temperature range for your worms is from 60˚-80˚F (15˚-26˚C).

 I look forward to watching your worm family grow!
 You will be amazed at how productive they are.
 The tea is almost better than the castings and will keep your plants looking great!
 Enjoy and thanks for letting folks know where they can purchase a bin.